evergreen-ci/spruce/README.md

 In order to run the Cypress tests, do the following, assuming you have this repo checked out and all the dependencies installed by yarn:

+1. Increase the limit on open files by running `ulimit -n 64000` before running mongod in the same shell.
-1. Start the evergreen back-end with the sample local test data.
+2. Start the evergreen back-end with the sample local test data.
 You can do this by typing `make local-evergreen` in your evergreen folder.
-2. Start the Spruce local server by typing `yarn build:local && yarn serve` in this repo.
+3. Start the Spruce local server by typing `yarn build:local && yarn serve` in this repo.
-3. Run Cypress by typing one of the following:
+4. Run Cypress by typing one of the following:
    - `yarn cy:open` - opens the Cypress app in interactive mode.
 You can select tests to run from here in the Cypress browser.
    - `yarn cy:run` - runs all the Cypress tests at the command-line and reports